ZAMetzger/workshop/annotated_bibliography.md

 ### Problem

-How is climate change impacting the people of Nicaragua?
+Climate change having extreme impacts on the Nicaraguan people.
+Nicaragua is experiencing both high temperatures and droughts, but also flooding.
+Another issue in Nicaragua is around neonatal health.
+The negative effects of a changing enviroment could potentially have a negative impact on pregnant women and their children.
+How exactly is climate change impacting the future generation of Nicaragua?
+Nicaragua has issues with governmental corruption, health care, and economic equality.
+What can be done at an administrative level for pregnant women and their children experiencing issues as a result of climate change?